 Overall thoughts: I would say that the majority of people use trekking poles on the trail.
 Whenever I would encounter someone without them, I’d be in awe of how they had got so far and were still in one piece.
 My poles saved me from countless falls, helped drag me up every single mountain and steady me on the way back down.
 I wouldn’t ever hike without them.

-Upon arriving in Atlanta, I had a much-needed pack shakedown from a 2018 AT hiker and ended up sending a lot more clothing home than I imagined.
+Upon arriving in Atlanta, I had a much-needed pack shakedown.
+I ended up sending a lot more clothing home than I imagined.
 Most of my clothing was cheap and nondescript from UK high street stores and lasted my entire hike.
 I was able to get rid of my thermals and gloves in the warmer weather, but hung onto most things to be safe.

 My everyday clothing was everything I kept hold of throughout my hike.
 Though it’s incredibly tempting to be ruthless and rid yourself of as much as possible to save on weight, I hung onto my fleece and puffy to err on the side of caution, which was wise, because there were some nights after I sent my sleeping bag home where I was caught off guard and the temperature dropped considerably.
 I stored my clothes in my original sleeping bag stuff-sack.